kavia-common/career-path-navigator-41368-41378/career_navigator_backend/docs/ENV_AND_SQLITE.md

 - Stored hashes created for long passwords are tagged internally and verified accordingly.
 - Existing shorter-password bcrypt hashes remain compatible.

+bcrypt/passlib compatibility notes:
+- We pin passlib[bcrypt]==1.7.4 and bcrypt==4.0.1 to avoid a known incompatibility causing:
+  AttributeError: module 'bcrypt' has no attribute '__about__'
+- The security module prefers passlib's bcrypt handlers; if a C backend is unavailable/problematic, passlib will transparently use its pure-Python bcrypt implementation.
+- If passlib cannot be imported at all, the system falls back to salted SHA-256 (dev-only) and continues to function.

 Operational Error Handling:
 - Duplicate email on register → 409 Conflict
 - SQLite Operational errors (e.g., locked DB, path invalid) → 400 Bad Request (no stack traces)